bpi/bhq_translation/README.md

 Note that your locale appears twice in the url, once to specify the (pre-built) localized version and again to load the fresh text you've edited.

 ### Sounds translation
 We would like you to start with an easier set of sound stimuli to translate.
 The sounds are for two exercises; Mixed Signals and Auditory Ace.
 The instructions are [here](easy_translations.md).
+Once these recordings are completed, we can move on to more complex stimuli.
+There is more information below.

 ## Exercises - text translation only